facebookresearch/habitat-sim/README.md

    0. [Common issues](#common-issues)
    0. [Acknowledgments](#acknowledgments)

-#### Motivation ####
+## Motivation ##
-Training robots in the real world is slow, dangerous, expensive, and not easily reproducible.
-AI Habitat advances an alternative paradigm — training embodied AI agents (virtual robots) in a highly photorealistic & efficient 3D simulator before transferring the learned skills to reality.
+AI Habitat enables training of embodied AI agents (virtual robots) in a highly photorealistic & efficient 3D simulator, before transferring the learned skills to reality.
+This empowers a paradigm shift from 'internet AI' based on static datasets (e.g. ImageNet, COCO, VQA) to embodied AI where agents act within realistic environments, bringing to the fore active perception, long-term planning, learning from interaction, and holding a dialog grounded in an environment.

 ## Citing Habitat
 If you use the Habitat platform in your research, please cite the following technical report: